AugustinMauroy/scholarsuite/docs/Prisma.md

 - `grades`: relationship with the grades of the student
 - `disciplinaryReports`: relationship with the disciplinary reports of the student
 - `presences`: relationship with the presences of the student
+- `studentCourses`: relationship with the courses of the student

 ### 9. `Grade`